microsoft/WhatTheHack/020-MasteringLinux/answers/lab-webserver.md

-# Setting up a webserver
+# 11 - Setting up a webserver

+## Description

-In this lab we will setting up a webserver and deploy a simple php application into it
+In this challenge we will setting up a webserver and deploy a simple php application into it.
+As a plus, you can add SSL to ensure security requirements.

-## Objectives
+## Success Criteria

-#### 1. Download the sample application [from here](/resources/simple-php-app.tar.gz) to your home directory
+1. Download the sample application [from here](/resources/simple-php-app.tar.gz) to your home directory

 `student@vm01:~$ cd ~ ; wget https://github.com/ricmmartins/fasthack-linux/raw/main/resources/simple-php-app.tar.gz`

-#### 2. Extract the content of simple-php-app.tar.gz on our home directory
+2. Extract the content of simple-php-app.tar.gz on our home directory

 `student@vm01:~$ tar xzvf simple-php-app.tar.gz`